ibm-cloud-docs/Cloudant/security/access-iam.md

 {{site.data.keyword.cloud_notm}} IAM is the recommended authentication model.
 For security purposes, you can request to remove the {{site.data.keyword.cloudant_short_notm}} Legacy credentials so that only IAM authentication can be used for the instance.
 The correct process to remove legacy credentials is shown in the following steps:

-1. Ensure that the {{site.data.keyword.cloudant_short_notm}} instance has IAM authentication enabled.
+1. Ensure that the {{site.data.keyword.cloudant_short_notm}} instance has IAM authentication that is enabled.
 If the instance is deployed in a Cloud Foundry org and space, migrate it to a Resource Group by using the [How does {{site.data.keyword.cloudant_short_notm}} work with {{site.data.keyword.cloud_notm}} Resource Groups?](/docs/Cloudant?topic=Cloudant-how-does-ibm-cloudant-work-with-ibm-cloud-resource-groups-) guide.

 2. Update your application to use IAM authentication instead of {{site.data.keyword.cloudant_short_notm}} legacy authentication.